-Why Does My Air Conditioner Freeze Up?
+Why Is My Air Conditioner Freezing Up?

-Another thing that causes an AC freeze up is low refrigerant or Freon.
-This causes a drop in pressure in the evaporator coil which then allows moisture in the air to accumulate and freeze on the coil.
-Low refrigerant or Freon is caused by a leak.
-If the reason your unit is freezing up is because of low Freon, you will want to contact a HVAC contractor to repair the unit for you.
-This includes finding and repairing the leak and refilling your refrigerant levels.
+Another thing that causes an air conditioner to freeze is low refrigerant or Freon.
+This causes a drop in pressure inside the evaporator coil, which then allows moisture in the air to accumulate and freeze on the coil.
+A leak is typically responsible for low refrigerant.
+If the cause of your freeze up is low refrigerant, you need to contact one of our trained and experienced technicians to assist you in the repair.
+This includes finding and repairing the leak, then refilling your refrigerant to its proper level.